 This FODMAP friendly roast carrot salad is my kind of salad.
-Big bits of good stuff, not just soggy leaves.
-We’re talking sweet roasted carrots, nutty quinoa, aromatic mint, crunchy nuts and creamy lemon yogurt.
+Big bits of good stuff and not just soggy leaves, it has sweet roasted carrots, nutty quinoa, aromatic mint, crunchy nuts and creamy lemon yogurt.
 It’s a beautiful big veggie dish, sure to impress on any dinner table.

 Yesterday we had a BBQ for my pa’s birthday (helloo current UK heatwave) and it went down so well alongside all the usual stuff.
 Also featuring at said BBQ: honey margaritas, lots of rosé, a very cute four-legged furry friend, an epic white chocolate and raspberry pavlova, delicious canapés with melon, mint and feta and this jumpsuit from ASOS.
 A four day weekend is putting us all in the best mood and the sun shining bright is only helping the vibe.
 I hope you’re having a wonderful Easter weekend whatever you’re up to!

 I think crumbled feta would be a delicious extra

 Go easy on the preserved lemons, they really pack a punch

 I used British Organic Carrots here, because they really taste like carrots.
 They’re the big focus, so try and get your hands on the best ones you can afford.